Optimization and Problem Solving of Pandora FMS

 • A high value (15) of the server_threshold parameter causes the DB to suffer less, while the increase in the maximum number of files processed causes the server to seek files and fill the buffers every time.
 These two elements of the configuration are closely linked.
 In the case of optimizing the network server it may be interesting to lower the server_threshold to 5 or 10.

-• The very high number of threads (more than 5) set in xxxxserver_threads' only benefits processes with long I/O waits, such as the network server or plugin server.
-In the case of the dataserver, which is in process all the time, setting too many threads can even hurt performance.
+• The very high number of threads (more than 5) set in xxxxserver_threads ' only benefits processes with long I/O waits, such as the network server or plugin server.
+In the case of the Dataserver, which is in process all the time, setting too many threads can even hurt performance.
 On systems with a slow DB: try different combinations between 1 and 10; with faster disks and multi-core CPUs it could be increased.
-In the case of optimizing the system for the networkserver, the number can be much higher, between 10 and 30.
+In the case of optimizing the system for the Networkserver, the number can be much higher, between 10 and 30.

 Capacity analysis Tools(Capacity)